peterdsharpe/AeroSandbox/CONTRIBUTING.md

     ### Instead, do this:
     for var in [x, y, z]:
     	print(sol.value(var))
     ```

-9. Spread long mathematical expressions across multiple lines based on natural groupings of ideas in the equation.
+9. Spread mathematical expressions across multiple lines based on natural groupings of ideas in the equation.
 For example:

     ```python
     ### This is discouraged